Matt Yingst has been the Head Coach of Lebanon Valley's women's ice hockey team since the 2017-18 season.

 Yingst guided LVC to six wins in 2018-19, including three conference victories.
 Jill Moffatt was named the UCHC Co-Goaltender of the Year and landed on the All-MAC First Team, while Amy Templeman also earned First Team honors and Chloe Glass garnered Second Team recognition.

-Yingst, a former assistant for LVC's Men's Ice Hockey team, most recently served as the director of hockey operations for the Hershey Jr. Bears.
-Prior to taking over with the youth organization, Yingst served on the Flying Dutchmen staff from 1999-2007 under former head coach Al MacCormack and was a member of the program's 2001 ECAC Northeast Championship squad.
+Yingst, a former assistant for LVC's men's ice hockey team, most recently served as the Director of Hockey Operations for the Hershey Jr. Bears.
+Prior to taking over with the youth organization, Yingst served on the Flying Dutchmen staff from 1999 to 2007 under former head coach Al MacCormack and was a member of the program's 2001 Eastern College Athletic Conference (ECAC) Northeast Championship squad.

 |